rjfarmer/mesaplot/README.md

 m.loadProfile(num=MODEL_NUMBER,mode='first|lower|upper|nearest')
 ````
 This is for when the model you want isn't in the data.
 Either we load the first model, the model just before the one you, the model just after the one you want or the nearest (above or below) the model you want.
-There are also two special model numbers 0 for first model we have and -1 for the last.
+There are also two special model numbers 0 for first model and a negative number counts backwards (-1 is the last, -2 is last but one etc)

 Data can be accessed as m.prof.data['COLUMN_NAME'] or m.prof.COLUMN_NAME.
 The second option is
 also tab completable.
 The header information is either m.prof.head['COL_NAME'] or m.prof.COL_NAME.